Headshots / Photography

 When her body is cooperating with her, Sarah delights in group exercise classes (barre and pilates) and theology class with a bunch of guys who love Jesus the Messiah as much as she does.
 Running with the Olympic Torch in 2001 looks good on a resume, but learning that she, according to the Bible, is a saint and that this interactive, relationship with Jesus stuff is real is a far bigger accomplishment for Sarah.
 Being “biblically anchored and Spirit-led” are her daily routines along with taking multivitamins and trying to arrive somewhere on time.

 This quirky lady continues to work in digital marketing and has added fundraising for non-profits charities to her repertoire.
 She consults with companies on their digital presence but prefers her full-time 9 to 5.
-Of course, spending time walking through a forest or with her family is her true passion but a girl has got to make a living doesn’t she?
-Visit https://sarahvigue.com to learn more about the author.
+Of course, spending time walking through a forest or with her people are her true passions but a girl has got to make a living doesn’t she?
+Visit sarahvigue.com to learn more about the author.

 Additional Routes: